 Think about it.
 Spectator sports are among the biggest entertainment industries in the United States.
 Football, basketball, baseball and hockey pervade our media year-round.
 What fans might not realize is that each pro sports team is a self-contained business with departments for marketing, merchandising/inventory, asset management, operations — and accounting.
 You don't have to be a player to be involved in this industry!

 The job of a sports accountant

 Sports accountants are responsible for typical accounting duties within their organizations — budgets, payroll, cash flow management and so forth.
 The difference is they do so on the seasonal schedules of their teams, so they are often called upon to respond to relevant data and perform their duties very quickly.

 Interested in an alternate accounting career path like this?
-Check out our available positions and see if any strike your fancy.
+Check out our temporary positions and see if any strike your fancy.

-To gain insight into the world of sports accounting, we spoke with Eric Blagg, vice president of finance for the Greenville Drive in South Carolina, a minor league baseball team and Class A affiliate of the Boston Red Sox.
-Blagg holds a Master of Accountancy from the University of Georgia and has worked in sports accounting since 2011.
+To gain insight into different accounting career paths, especially the world of sports accounting, we spoke with Eric Blagg, vice president of finance for the Greenville Drive, a minor league baseball team and Class A affiliate of the Boston Red Sox.
+He holds a Master of Accountancy from the University of Georgia and has worked in sports accounting since 2011.